 Marc Streitenfeld's score is outstanding, with a truly iconic theme that captures the hopefulness of the mission, the depths of space, and the uncertainty of the future all at the same time.
 It's a brilliant piece of music that sounds like something Jerry Goldsmith would have composed for an old Star Trek movie back in the 1980s, but there's an immediacy and modernity to the rest of the score that makes sense when you find out Streitenfeld briefly worked as Hans Zimmer's musical assistant.
 (Listening to such incredible music in a blockbuster reminded me how the music was such a non-issue in The Avengers, a movie that almost begs for a whole series of iconic themes.)

-Full of big action and even bigger ideas, Prometheus is an instant classic and one of the best science fiction movies of the past few years.
+Full of big action and even bigger ideas, Prometheus is a gorgeous and fascinating sci-fi effort from one of the genre's most iconic filmmakers.
 The ending (which I won't detail here) didn't quite live up to the rest of the film for me, but I'll take a movie with a few flaws that makes me think over a flashy, empty blockbuster every time.
 Until next time...